vietvd88/tensorflow-house-images-classification/Readme.md

     3.3 Classify next images by label_image.py

         python label_image.py --output_dir=prediction/ --image_path=unclassified-images/ --threshold=90

-            --image_path: a unclassified folder or image
+    - image_path: a unclassified folder or image
-            --output_dir: a folder to hold images after classifying --threshold:Percent threshold to decide an image is belong to a class After this commands, images will be moved to images folder above accordingly.
+    - output_dir: a folder to hold images after classifying
+    - threshold: Percent threshold to decide an image is belong to a class

+    After this commands, images will be moved to images folder above accordingly.

     3.4 Check again images folder above manually to correct if neccessary.